SwedbankPay/developer.swedbankpay.com/_includes/mobile-sdk-papm.md

 ## Token Retrieval Digital Payments

-Retrieve the token by expanding the "paid" property of a previous successful payment.
-To see this in action, the example merchant backend has an endpoint called "/expand" that takes a "resource" (in this case the paymentId), and an array of properties to expand.
+Retrieve the token by expanding the `paid` property of a previous successful payment.
+You do this with a GET request where you add `?$expand=paid` after the `paymentOrderId`.
 You get a payment order back, and in the expanded paid property there is a "tokens" array (if the customer agreed to let you store the information).
 A good practice is to only do this on the backend and serve the token as part of user's info, to have the token available at the next purchase.

 {:.code-view-header}
 **iOS**